RaY8118/RaY8118/README.md

 # I’m a full-stack developer 👨‍💻
 **Passionate about backend development 🔧 and keen on machine learning 🤖, currently honing my skills as a student 📚.**

-🌱 Currently Learning: FastAPT for API development, advanced Python for backend systems, and Postgres for data persistence.
+🌱 Currently Learning: FastAPT for API development, advanced Python for backend systems, and Postgres for data persistence with DSA in java.

 🧠 Areas of Interest: Backend architecture, generative AI, and applying large language models (LLMs) to solve real-world problems.

-❓ Ask Me About: Python, backend development workflows, and the occasional TypeScript gotcha.
+❓ Ask Me About: Python, backend development workflows, and the occasional Java gotcha.

 ⚡ Fun Fact: I work in Neovim with an anime-themed setup.
 Yes, it boosts productivity 😎.